Three injured in explosion at hazardous waste plant in Bridgeport, Connecticut

 "It was like, it shook you.
 It shook the car.
 It shook your body.
 It was just like a really-- I had never heard anything like it before," resident Patricia Ocasio said.

-"I told my son to get his clothes, put on his shoes, get the dog," resident Valerie Williams said.
+"Me and my son, we just left.
+We saw the fire, the smoke," resident Valerie Williams said.
+"I told my son to get his clothes, put on his shoes, get the dog."

 Residents were told to continue staying indoors with their windows closed.